mlswg/mls-architecture/draft-ietf-mls-architecture.md

 allows MLS clients to generate, redistribute and validate their credentials themselves.

-Similarily to the AS, the Delivery Service can be completely abstract if users are able to distribute credentials and messages without relying on a central Delivery Service.
+Similarly to the AS, the Delivery Service can be completely abstract if users are able to distribute credentials and messages without relying on a central Delivery Service.
 Note, though, that the MLS protocol requires group operation messages to be processed in-order by all MLS clients.

-In some sense, a set of MLS clients which can acheive the AS and DS functionalities without relying on an external party do not need a Service Provider.
+In some sense, a set of MLS clients which can achieve the AS and DS functionalities without relying on an external party do not need a Service Provider.